Asqatasun/Asqatasun/docs/Rule-1-6-1.md

 # Rule 1.6.1

 ## Summary

-This test consists in checking whether an informative image has a detailed description if necessary
+This test consists in checking whether an informative image has a detailed description if necessary This test consists in detecting informative image buttons associated with an image used as a CAPTCHA.

 ## Business description